wuzht/MonkeyProject/README.md

 # MonkeyProject
-> An image classification challenge of 10 monkey species
+> An image classification challenge of 10 monkey sapecies

 ## Introduction